FranciscoOnt/checkout-sdk-js/docs/interfaces/customerinitializeoptions.md

 The options that are required to initialize the GooglePay payment method.
 They can be omitted unless you need to support GooglePay.

-The options that are required to initialize the Masterpass payment method.
-They can be omitted unless you need to support Masterpass.

 ___